Lighthouse Vision

 Evaluation for dry eye disease

 If you are experiencing dry eye symptoms, it is important to see an eye doctor who can diagnose dry eye disease and determine the underlying cause for it.
-The eye doctors at Lighthouse Vision in Milford, CT, have the diagnostic technology and expertise necessary to diagnose and treat dry eye disease, leading to good outcomes for patients.
+Our eye doctor at Lighthouse Vision in Milford, CT, has the diagnostic technology and expertise necessary to diagnose and treat dry eye disease, leading to good outcomes for patients.

 Diagnosing dry eye at our office in Milford typically involves a comprehensive eye exam and a discussion of your symptoms and medical history.
-During the exam, our eye doctor will evaluate your tear production, the quality of your tears, and the overall health of your eyes.
+During the exam, Dr. Dincher will evaluate your tear production, the quality of your tears, and the overall health of your eyes.

-Our doctor may also perform additional tests to assess the amount and quality of your tears, such as a tear breakup time test.
-These tests help us determine the underlying cause of your dry eye and recommend a personalized treatment plan to fit your specific needs.
+He may also perform additional tests to assess the amount and quality of your tears, such as a tear breakup time test.
+These tests help him determine the underlying cause of your dry eye and recommend a personalized treatment plan to fit your specific needs.

 Treatment for dry eye disease